 Many states impose some type of real estate transfer tax, which is assessed at the time the deed is brought in for recording.
 However, many places offer a tax exemption for transfers from a parent to a child.
 Another tax implication will be on your federal income taxes.
 If you transfer real estate as a gift, you will be subject to the gift tax.
 The taxable amount is based on the fair market value of the property as determined by a licensed appraiser.
-At the time of publication, Singles filing the gift tax get a $13,000 yearly exclusion, and married couples get $26,000.
+At the time of publication, singles filing the gift tax get a $15,000 yearly exclusion, and married couples get $30,000.
 To file this tax properly, use Form 709.
 Copies of the appraisal and deed are needed as supporting documents.

 - Thatcher Law Firm: Putting Your Children on Title to Real Estate: Multiple Decision Makers

 - National Confrence of State Legislature: Real Estate Transfer Taxes

 - Internal Revenue Service: Frequently Asked Questions on Gift Taxes